khalladay/khalladay.github.com/_posts/2018-03-27-SSBO-VS-Uniform-Buffer.md

 ## Handling Transforms With Push Constants

 I want to start by talking about Push Constants, because it's really easy to set them up since you don't need to allocate any buffers or memory for them.
-All you need to do is set up your material's VkPipeline to expect a certain number of bytes of push constnat data:
+All you need to do is set up your material's VkPipeline to expect a certain number of bytes of push constant data:

 {% highlight c %}
 VkPipelineLayoutCreateInfo pipelineLayoutInfo = {};